5 tips to fix too foamy Espresso (Pull The perfect Crema!)

 3. Size of coffee grounds

 The perfect grind size for Espresso is fine.
-If you use coarse coffee grounds to make Espresso, your shot will remain under-extracted, it will be very weak and there will be no layer of Crema over it.
+If you use coarse coffee grounds to make Espresso, your shot will remain under-extracted with very weak flavors.

 And if you use coffee grounds that are too fine, the Espresso will become over-extracted, and you will get too much foam on the top Espresso